 This paper sets out an alternate approach which defines financial instruments as equity (or not) based on whether they absorb losses.
 This approach would define co-operative member shares (potentially including those that do not have a claim on the residual net assets) as equity.
 The following co-op example is taken from the paper:

 IE10 Share puttable, exercise limited to par (cooperative bank)

 · Entity J issues puttable shares, repayable at par at the holder’s request.

 · Entity J has reserves of 100m CU.

 · Accounting losses are deducted from reserves, but if losses are sufficient to deplete the reserves, further losses are allocated pro-rata amongst shares then in issue, so a member’s claim after depletion of the reserves is reduced.

 · The claim of the shareholder is then for the par value less her/her share of further losses after reserves are depleted.

 The entity is able to absorb losses of 100m plus the shares in issue before a shortfall arises

 This discussion paper is well worth a read and sets out a good case for abandoning the current IAS 32 and proposed FASB approaches and instead adopting the Loss Absorption Approach.
 It is a comprehensive, coherent, well made case and the best response I’ve seen so far to the prevailing view.

-A comprehensive presentation by MCE Conseils of Montreal on capitalizing a co-operative, given at the CWCF 2005 Conference.
+A comprehensive presentation by MCE Conseils of Montreal on capitalizing a co-operative.